 Bariatric Surgery: Lasting Results, Healthier Future

-Advanced weight loss procedures tailored to your needs, offering life-changing results for long-term health and renewed well-being.
+Advanced bariatric surgery procedures tailored to your needs, offering life-changing weight loss results for long-term health and renewed well-being.
+Dr. Nguyen has helped over 5,000 patients achieve lasting weight loss transformation in the San Jose and South Bay Area.

-Dr. Nguyen specializes in several advanced weight loss procedures tailored to meet individual patient needs and goals.
-Each surgical option aims to promote substantial weight reduction, address health issues associated with obesity, and significantly improve overall well-being.
+Dr. Nguyen specializes in several advanced weight loss surgery procedures tailored to meet individual patient needs and goals.
+Each surgical option aims to promote substantial weight reduction, address obesity-related health conditions, and significantly improve patients’ overall quality of life.

-Explore our range of bariatric procedures below to discover which approach might be right for your weight loss journey and health transformation.
+Explore our range of bariatric surgery procedures below to discover which approach might be right for your weight loss journey and overall health transformation.

 Bariatric Surgery

-This minimally invasive procedure removes approximately 80% of your stomach, creating a small sleeve-shaped stomach that limits food intake and reduces hunger hormones.
+This minimally invasive weight loss surgery removes approximately 80% of your stomach, creating a small sleeve-shaped stomach that limits food intake and reduces hunger hormones.
+Gastric sleeve surgery is the most commonly performed bariatric procedure worldwide.

-Using small incisions, your surgeon removes a large portion of your stomach while preserving its natural pathway.
+Using small laparoscopic incisions, your surgeon removes a large portion of your stomach while preserving its natural pathway.
 The remaining stomach is shaped into a narrow tube or "sleeve" about the size of a banana.
-The entire procedure typically takes 60-90 minutes under general anesthesia.
+The entire gastric sleeve procedure typically takes 60-90 minutes under general anesthesia using advanced robotic surgical techniques.

 • Significant and sustainable weight loss (typically 60-70% of excess weight)